-Vancouver – The latest drill results from Riverstone Resources‘ (RVS-V) Karma project look to be pushing known mineralization further south on the Gouglagou I zone and deeper on the Gouglagou II zone.
+The latest drill results from Riverstone Resources‘ (RVS-V) Karma project look to be pushing known mineralization farther south on the Gouglagou I zone and deeper on the Gouglagou II zone.

-Riverstone reports that these results represent a new zone of mineralization along the southern edge of Gouglagou I. The company is still drilling the east and west edges of the deposit to determine its limits and the company has also not tested below the oxides.
-Drilling at Gouglagou I has largely been limited to about 100 metres depth, while at the other three deposits at Karma the mineralization has been shown to continue deeper.
+Riverstone reports that this represents a new zone of mineralization along the southern edge of Gouglagou I. The company is drilling the east and west edges of the deposit to determine its limits, but has not yet tested below the oxides.
+Drilling at Gouglagou I is largely limited to 100 metres depth, while mineralization continues deeper at Karma’s three other deposits.

-Meanwhile at the Gouglagou II zone, roughly two kilometres southeast of Gouglagou I, diamond drilling to test the down plunge of high-grade shoots has returned encouraging results.
-Initial results from the program indicated stacked mineralized lenses, with both holes returned several thick mineralized intervals, while results from two more holes are pending.
+At the Gouglagou II zone, 2 km southeast of Gouglagou I, diamond drilling to test the down-plunge of high-grade shoots has returned encouraging results.
+Initial results from the program indicated stacked mineralized lenses, with both holes returning several thick mineralized intervals.
+Results from two more holes are pending.

-Overall, Riverstone has six drills contracted for its Karma project with a minimum of 90,000 metres scheduled.
+Riverstone has contracted six drills for its Karma project, with a minimum 90,000 metres scheduled.

 The 814-sq.-km Karma project consists of five permits hosting four gold deposits: Gouglagou I and II, Kao and Rambo.
 Targets at Karma generally consist of structurally controlled gold deposits in elongate shear zones or shallowly dipping stacked sheets.
-According to the technical report, gold is disseminated or contained in weak stockworks of quartz veinlets in weakly altered sedimentary, volcanic and intrusive rocks and is associated with pyrite and arsenopyrite.
+According to the technical report, gold is disseminated or contained in fragile stockworks of quartz veinlets in weakly altered sedimentary, volcanic and intrusive rocks.
+Gold is also associated with pyrite and arsenopyrite.

 As of a February upgrade, Karma hosts 22.8 million indicated tonnes grading 1.1 grams gold for 810,000 contained oz. gold, plus 44.1 million inferred tonnes grading 0.79 gram gold for a further 1.1 million contained oz. gold.
-The upgrade, incorporating all four deposits, represented a 70% overall increase in contained gold compared with the May 2009 resource estimate.
-Karma also hosts the Nami target, which does not yet have a resource estimate.
+The upgrade, incorporating all four deposits, is a 70% overall increase in contained gold compared with the May 2009 resource estimate.

-Burkina Faso has seen public unrest and army munities in recent months, fuelled in part by escalating living costs, but Riverstone maintains that its operations have not been adversely affected.
+Burkina Faso has seen public unrest and army mutinies in recent months, fuelled in part by escalating living costs.
+Riverstone maintains its operations have not been adversely affected.